simonlally/arch-install/README.md

 Assuming /dev/sda1 is your EFI partition, /dev/sda2 is your swap partition and /dev/sda3 is your filesystem continue and you have these partitions setup, continue to format:

-Delete stuff if you wish, thou cannot haveth windowth backeth

 Now the partitions are created but not formatted
 For efi
 `mkfs.fat -F32 /dev/sda1`